dklieb/share/IPs_and_subnets.md

 ```255.255.255.0```

-As with an IP address, a subnet mask contains four sets of integers, each separated by a decimal This sequence of numbers also represents a 32 bit number in total, with each of the four sections containing 8 bits or octets.
+A subnet mask contains four sets of integers, each separated by a decimal This sequence of numbers also represents a 32 bit number in total, with each of the four sections containing 8 bits or octets.

 | Format          | Octet  1 | Octet  2 | Octet  3 | Octet 4  |